lipkau/JiraPS/docs/en-US/commands/New-JiraVersion.md

 ## PARAMETERS

 ### -InputObject
-Version object that should be created on the server.
+Version object that Should be created on the server.

 ```yaml
 Type: Object